Maria Sander

-Maria Sander (30 October 1924 in Dinslaken – 12 January 1999 in Much) was a German athlete who was born as Maria Domagala.
+Maria Sander (née Domagala; 30 October 1924 in Dinslaken – 12 January 1999 in Much) was a German athlete.
 She mainly competed in the 100 metres.

-She competed for West Germany in the 1952 Summer Olympics held in Helsinki, Finland in the 4 × 100 metres where she won the silver medal with her team mates Ursula Knab, Helga Klein and Marga Petersen.
+She competed for West Germany in the 1952 Summer Olympics held in Helsinki, Finland in the 4 × 100 metres where she won the silver medal with her teammates Ursula Knab, Helga Klein and Marga Petersen.
 In the same meeting she also ran in the 80 metre hurdles, winning the bronze medal.